FBI CJIS Security PolicyvsMARS-E - Minimum Acceptable Risk Standards for Exchanges

 According to the TheArtOfService Compliance Knowledge Graph:

-FBI CJIS Security Policy maps to MARS-E — Minimum Acceptable Risk Standards for Exchanges with 52% coverage across 17 directly mapped controls.
-Analysis of 33 FBI CJIS Security Policy controls identifies 16 compliance gaps — primarily concentrated in Access Control and Authentication.
+FBI CJIS Security Policy maps to MARS-E - Minimum Acceptable Risk Standards for Exchanges with 6% coverage across 2 directly mapped controls.
+Analysis of 33 FBI CJIS Security Policy controls identifies 31 compliance gaps — primarily concentrated in Risk and Supply Chain.

 Control Mappings